 As a biochemistry major and researcher, I made discoveries that could help develop tomorrow’s cancer therapies.
 And I could do it because I’m a Bluejay.
 With the support of the Creighton community, my ambitions took flight.

 During my first campus tour at Creighton, I was amazed at how often my tour guide was stopped by friends, professors and classmates passing by.
 That feeling of community stuck with me, and I knew right then that I wanted to be a Bluejay.

-Now, as a junior studying biochemistry, I’m more convinced than ever that I made the right decision.
-Here, I’ve found a community of friends and mentors who have not only supported me throughout my college journey but also helped shape my goals.
+As an undergraduate student studying biochemistry, I was more convinced than ever that I made the right decision.
+I found a community of friends and mentors who have not only supported me throughout my college journey but also helped shape my goals.

 I initially came to Creighton hoping to study medicine, but quickly discovered that I have a passion for scientific research.
-Now, working with Julie Strauss-Soukup, I’m conducting research in the lab, studying an important noncoding RNA sequence.
-With more knowledge about this sequence, we can help develop the next generation of pharmaceuticals and cancer therapies.
-At Creighton, undergraduates like me have an opportunity to engage in important research with real-world impact.
+I spent time with Julie Strauss-Soukup conducting research in the lab, studying an important noncoding RNA sequence.
+With more knowledge about this sequence, we were able to help develop the next generation of pharmaceuticals and cancer therapies.
+At Creighton, undergraduates have the opportunity to engage in important research with real-world impact.

 I’ve chosen to pursue a PhD, with the eventual goal of becoming a professor at a university that emphasizes undergraduate research,—just like Creighton.
 It’s my dream to be able to give a new generation of students the same type of mentorship and community I’ve received here.